 Cardiac catheterization is a procedure to look for blocked areas in the blood vessels that send blood to the heart.
 A thin, flexible tube (catheter) is put in a blood vessel in your groin or arm.
-Contrast fluid is injected into your blood, which then flows to your heart.
-Finally, X-rays pictures are taken of your heart.
-Your doctor will review the results with you.
+The healthcare provider injects contrast fluid into your blood, which then flows to your heart.
+X-rays pictures are taken of your heart.
+Your provider will review the results with you.
 Be sure to ask any questions you have before you leave.
 This sheet will help you take care of yourself at home.

 Only do light and easy activities for the next 2 to 3 days.
 Ask for help with chores and errands while you recover.
 Have someone drive you to your appointments.

-Ask your doctor when you can expect to return to work.
+Ask your healthcare team when you can expect to return to work.
 Unless your job involves lifting, you may be able to return to your normal activities within a couple of days.

 Take your medicines as directed.
-Do not skip doses.
+Don't skip doses.

-Check your incisions daily for signs of infection.
+Check your incisions every day for signs of infection.
 These include redness, swelling, and drainage.
 It is normal to have a small bruise or bump where the catheter was inserted.
-A bruise that is getting larger is not normal and should be reported to your doctor.
+A bruise that is getting larger is not normal and should be reported to your healthcare team.
+If you see blood forming in the incision, call your healthcare team.
+Go to the emergency department if you have uncontrolled bleeding from the artery site.
+This is especially true if you take medicines that make it difficult for your blood to clot.
+Examples are aspirin, clopidogrel, and warfarin.

 Eat a healthy diet.
 Make sure it is low in fat, salt, and cholesterol.
-Ask your doctor for diet information.
+Ask your healthcare team for diet information.

 Stop smoking.
-Enroll in a stop-smoking program or ask your doctor for help.
+Enroll in a stop-smoking program or ask your healthcare team for help.
+Stop-smoking programs can be life saving.

-Do not swim or take baths until the doctor says it’s OK.
+Don't swim or take baths until your healthcare team says it’s OK.
 You can shower the day after the procedure.
+Keep the site clean and dry.
+This keeps the incision from getting wet and infected until the skin and artery can heal.

 Constant or increasing pain or numbness in your leg

-Symptoms of infection (redness, swelling, drainage, or warmth at the incision site)
+Symptoms of infection.
+These include redness, swelling, drainage, or warmth at the incision site.

 Shortness of breath